Age of Heroes

 The extra damage only applies against living creatures that have a discernible anatomy.
 Undead, constructs, oozes, plants, incorporeal creatures, and creatures immune to extra damage from critical hits are not vulnerable to this additional damage.
 The scout must be able to see the target well enough to pick out a vital spot and must be able to reach such a spot.
 Scouts can apply this extra damage to ranged attacks made while skirmishing, but only if the target is within 30 feet.

-At 6th level, a scout gains a +1 competence bonus to Active Defense checks during any round in which he moves at least 10 feet.
+At 3rd level, a scout gains a +1 competence bonus to Active Defense checks during any round in which he moves at least 10 feet.
 The bonus applies as soon as the scout has moved 10 feet, and lasts until the start of his next turn.
 A scout loses this ability when wearing medium or heavy armor or when carrying a medium or heavy load.
 This ability increases, alongside skirmish damage, as the scout levels.

 At 2nd level, a Scout may select a type of terrain from Table: Favored Terrains.
 The Scout gains a +2 bonus on initiative checks and Knowledge (geography), Perception, Stealth, and Survival skill checks when he is in this terrain.
 A Scout traveling through his favored terrain normally leaves no trail and cannot be tracked (though he may leave a trail if he so chooses).